cloudamqp/lavinmq/openapi/README.md

     spectral lint openapi.yaml

-Serve local file and watch for updates
+Serve local file and watch for updates (FIXME: browser can cache spec files even if they have changed)

     ./redoc-serve-and-watch